raspberrypilearning/getting-started-scratch/en/step_5.md

 ![Image of Choose a Backdrop](images/stage-choose.png)

 You can search for a backdrop, or browse by category or theme.
-Click on a backdrop to select it.
+Click on a backdrop to add it to your project.

 ![Image of Backdrop Library](images/backdrop.png)